MatusVetrik/Vetrik_104628_ppds/README.md

 ### Solution

-Out solution is that one of the philosophers is left-handed.
+Our solution is that one of the philosophers is left-handed.
 In critical section where philosophers are picking up forks, we are checking if philosopher `id` is 0.
 When `id` is 0, philosopher is left-handed, and he is picking up left fork first.